jhpyle/docassemble/_docs/fields.md

 The variable will be set to a number, just as if `datatype: number` was used.
 For information about how to display currency values, see the [`currency()`] function.

+If the locale convention places the currency symbol after the number, the currency symbol will be placed before the field; otherwise it will be placed after the field.

 If the currency symbol defined by the locale is not the currency you want to use, you can include an [`initial`] block that calls